CEES 2B: Central and South-East Europe after Communism CEES2011

 Course Aims

-■ the reasons for the collapse of the communist system in the former Soviet bloc and its consequences, with a specific focus on Poland, Hungary, the Czech Republic and Slovakia
+■ develop knowledge on the reasons for the collapse of the communist system and its legacies, in Central and South-East Europe

-■ the nature of socio-economic changes in the region in the 1990s, and how different social groups responded to them
+■ examine and compare case studies from within the region to address the multi-faced nature of socio-economic transformations in the region since the 1990s, and how different social groups responded to them

 Intended Learning Outcomes of Course